jo-pol/MAE-gf/Tips-&-Tricks-&-Other-notes.md

 We have tried `ctctclllllctctc` as a substitute for picots.
 Groundforge needs some time to generate this, and the result is not as expected.

 ### Tiling
-Most examples use the `brick` parameter setting, since it's less ID's to specify.
-Some scheme's do not have a working brick diagram, so, of course, a `checkers` parameter is used.
+Most examples use the `brick` parameter setting, drawn as a blue rectangle when shown, since it's less ID's to specify.
+Some scheme's do not have a working brick diagram, so, of course, a `checkers` parameter is used, drawn as a red rectangle when shown.

 Please note, that the ID's needed for the stitches shift somehow. `A1` is not in the upperleft corner of the shown units in the examples.